Senior Fellow

 Karen Hirschman, PhD, MSW

-• Research Professor, Biobehavioral Health Sciences, Penn Nursing
+• Research Professor, Biobehavioral Health Sciences , Penn Nursing

-Karen Hirschman is a Research Professor at Penn’s School of Nursing and a member of the NewCourtland Center for Transition in Health.
-As a nationally and internationally recognized scholar, Dr. Hirschman’s research focuses on using evidence-based interventions to improve care for older adults and their family caregivers.
-She currently leads a team that is testing a virtual health coaching intervention to support family members of older adults who have recently been hospitalized.
-Dr. Hirschman is a member of the Transitional Care Model team led by Dr. Mary Naylor.
-This rigorously tested advanced practice registered nurse-led model of care targets high-risk hospitalized older adults and focuses on transitional care to improve outcomes for older adults and their family caregivers.
-The team studies both the replication and adaptation of the Model into health care settings and the implementation of the Model’s components.
-Dr. Hirschman is a Fellow of the Gerontological Society of America.
-Karen received her PhD from the University of Pennsylvania.
+She currently leads a team testing a virtual health coaching intervention to support family members of older adults who have recently been hospitalized.
+Hirschman is also a member of the Transitional Care Model team led by Mary Naylor, PhD.
+This rigorously tested, advanced practice registered nurse-led model of care targets high-risk, hospitalized older adults and focuses on transitional care to improve outcomes for both older adults and their caregivers.
+The team studies both the replication and adaptation of the model in health care settings, as well as the implementation of its components.

 Related Content